This FAQ compilation is intended to clarify the NGSI-LD specification by providing answers to common questions.

 Please note that only one JSON-LD Link header is allowed per HTTP Request

-to create a wrapper @context
+to create a wrapper @context.

-Below you can see an example of JSON-LD @context
+Below you can see an example of JSON-LD @context wrapping, in which FIWARE

-Data Models and schema.org @context
+Data Models and schema.org @context are put together.

 {